gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-how-it-works.md

 [previous example](webgl-2d-matrices.html) let's change our F to a triangle.

-    // Fill the buffer with the values that define a rectangle. function setGeometry(gl) {
+    // Fill the buffer with the values that define a triangle. function setGeometry(gl) {
       gl.bufferData(
           gl.ARRAY_BUFFER,